Differentiable Point-based Inverse Rendering

+\paragraph{Inverse Rendering} Inverse rendering is a long-standing problem in computer vision and graphics~\cite{barron2014shape,dong2014appearance,shape,mvps,efficient,practical,schmitt2020joint,xia2016recovering,mvpsiso}.
+Learning-based single-image inverse rendering enables accurate reconstruction for planar samples~\cite{chen2021dib,indoorir,li2018learning,homeir, sang2020single,sengupta2019neural,wei2020object, yu2019inverserendernet}.
+For non-planar objects, Li et al.\cite{shadow} proposed an implicit neural representation that estimates geometry and reflectance from single-view multi-light images, albeit suffering from depth ambiguity.
 For multi-view inputs captured under a constant lighting, learning-based inverse rendering methods~\cite{nerv,nerfactor} have recently shown promising results by exploiting volumetric rendering as in NeRF~\cite{nerf}.
 Incorporating a signed distance function (SDF) as a geometric representation into volumetric rendering further improves normal-reconstruction quality~\cite{nero,iron,physg,invrender}.
 However, these methods struggle with low reconstruction accuracy of spatially-varying reflectance and excessive training time due to the multiple sampling per each ray in the volumetric rendering process.
 Monte Carlo differentiable rendering can be also used for inverse rendering, however it suffers from complex scene geometry~\cite{cai2022physics,hasselgren2022shape,luan2021unified} and limited light-view angular samples~\cite{hasselgren2022shape,munkberg2022extracting,sun2023neural}, due to Monte Carlo noise and mesh representations.

 Using multi-view and multi-light inputs improves reconstruction quality as demonstrated in PS-NeRF~\cite{psnerf}.
 However, volumetric rendering used in PS-NeRF still results in excessive training time, which is further complicated by its multi-stage pipeline that requires a pretrained photometric stereo network.
 MVPSNet~\cite{mvpsnet} demonstrated faster training time by extracting lighting features for multi-view photometric stereo.
 However, only geometry is estimated that cannot be used for inverse rendering applications where reflectance is necessary.